microsoft/language-server-protocol/indexFormat/specification.md

 ### ResultSet

-Usually the hover result is the same whether you hover over a definition of a function or over a reference of that function.
+Usually, the hover result is the same whether you hover over a definition of a function or over a reference of that function.
 The same is actually true for many LSP requests like `textDocument/definition`, `textDocument/references` or `textDocument/typeDefinition`.
 In a naïve model, each range would have outgoing edges for all these LSP requests and would point to the corresponding results.
 To optimize this and to make the graph easier to understand, the concept of a `ResultSet` is introduced.
 A result set acts as a hub to be able to store information common to a lot of ranges.
 The `ResultSet` itself doesn't carry any information.
 So it looks like this:

 ```typescript
 export interface ResultSet {